silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 But being told is not the same as being explained.
 Nobody ever gave me a reason.
 No mechanism, no account of what was actually happening, nothing that would let me treat the difference as a difference.
 I got the verdict, over and over, with the reasoning left out - and a verdict with no reasoning behind it does not teach a child that his brain works differently.
 It teaches him that he is wrong.
 So that is what I learned.
 Not *unusual*.
 Wrong.

 And I want to name what that repetition is, because I spent decades filing it under *my childhood* and leaving it there.
-That was wrong about the scale as much as the label.
-It did not stop when my childhood did.
+That was wrong twice over.
+It was not only childhood, and it did not stop when my childhood did.

 The exams I failed at university, in subjects I knew inside out.
 The jobs that ended without anyone ever quite explaining why.
 The relationships that wore through.
 Every one of those arrived as a fresh instalment of the same verdict - and each one came with better evidence than the last, because by then the evidence was my own record.

 That is what makes it cumulative rather than merely repeated.
 As a child I had to be told.
 As an adult I did not.
 I could read a result, or a termination, or a door closing, and supply the finding myself, in my own voice, before anybody else got near it.
 You cannot walk out of a situation like that.
 It travels with you, and it is waiting when you arrive.

 A single bad event is one thing.
 This was not an event, and it was not one bad decade.
 It was the same finding returned over and over across an entire life - first by the people I depended on, then by institutions, and then by me.
 That pattern has a name.
 The ICD recognises complex post-traumatic stress disorder as a condition in its own right: the ordinary trauma symptoms, plus three further things that come specifically from repetition and from being unable to get out.
 Difficulty regulating emotion.
 A settled belief that you are diminished, defeated, worthless.
-And relationships that are hard to build and harder to keep. [^30]
+And relationships that are hard to build and harder to keep. [^31]

 Read that list of three again.
 Then read the section before this one again.